 - Direct traffic to your business website

-It also seems that you can only run a campaign on your Facebook page, not account.
+It also seems that you can only run a campaign on your Facebook page, not your account.
 So you have to make sure your business has a functioning Facebook page before you can go ahead and launch your campaign.

 No need to fret about this, though–adding a Facebook page to your business manager account is the easiest thing you can do.